Dece/Vatu/README.md

 TODO
 ----

-- Support time constraints
+- [X] Support time constraints
-- Proper unmake mechanism instead of allocating boards like there is no tomorrow
+- [ ] Unmake mechanism instead of allocating nodes like there is no tomorrow
-- Precompute some pieces moves, maybe
+- [X] Precompute some pieces moves, maybe (done for knights)
-- Transposition table that does not actually slows search down
+- [ ] Transposition table that does not actually slows search down
-- Check Zobrist hashes for previous point
+- [ ] Check Zobrist hashes for previous point
-- Actual bitboard
+- [X] Actual bitboard
+- [ ] Some kind of move ordering could be great
-- Multithreading (never)
+- [ ] Multithreading (never)